toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Document per-game acceptance thresholds and evaluation window
 - [ ] Consolidate the plan in one place: ensure `experiments/dqn_atari/README.md` contains the selected games, frame budgets, eval cadence, runtime estimates link/CSV, and acceptance criteria; link to configs and runs directories.
     - [ ] chore: Finalize and cross-link game suite plan in README
+- [ ] Archive the planning decisions in `docs/design/game_suite_plan.md`: capture chosen games, rationale, budgets, eval cadence, runtime assumptions, and acceptance thresholds so future contributors see how the suite was selected.
+    - [ ] docs: Link to the README table, runtime CSV, and any scripts used to estimate budgets.

 ---